Reduce Risk By Finding Your Network Blind Spots

 Managing your server platform and being cognizant of rogue servers on your network is critical.
 A rogue server is a server that isn’t approved or controlled by your IT personnel (or IT service provider).
 Rogue servers are a real threat, because you can’t control them or shut them down easily, and they can consistently steal data and confidential information.
 To prevent this, conduct regular backups of your data and network, so that if you ever encounter a rogue server, you will still be able to retrieve all of your data from a previous backup.

 Is your organization still using some form of Telnet activity?
 If you aren’t sure, it’s worth looking into.
-Telnet is an insecure method of sharing unencrypted data, and hackers can easily access it and steal sensitive information.
+Telnet is an older and insecure method of sharing unencrypted data, and hackers can easily access it and steal sensitive information.
 Telnet activity is insecure because it doesn’t encrypt usernames and passwords.
-Although there are ways to encrypt Telnet traffic, there are more secure alternatives available.
+Although there are ways to encrypt Telnet traffic, there are newer and more secure alternatives available like SSH.

 Server Message Blocks